puppetlabs/puppet-docs/source/dashboard/inventory_support.markdown

     cn_name: 'dashboard'

+There are also several settings telling Dashboard where to find its SSL information.
+Unless you wish to use pre-existing keys or store your SSL data somewhere other than the default location, these can be left in their default values, as seen in the `config/settings.yml.example` file:

+    ca_crl_path: 'certs/dashboard.ca_crl.pem'
+    ca_certificate_path: 'certs/dashboard.ca_cert.pem'
+    certificate_path: 'certs/dashboard.cert.pem'
+    private_key_path: 'certs/dashboard.private_key.pem'
+    public_key_path: 'certs/dashboard.public_key.pem'

 #### Specify the Certificate Authority

 This must be the same CA used by the rest of your site, and will usually be your puppet master.